Notes on the Geography of Oklahoma: Oklahoma City Eastside

 Coming soon: condos on the site of the Katy depot.

 The Bricktown ballpark, opened in 1998 smack on top of the old Frederick Douglass school.
 Think there's a monument?
-Wrong.
+Think again.

 So much for the south half of the Military Addition.
 It's time to head north.
 We'll look first at the Maywood Addition, shown here in the yellow of the northwest quarter.